mlavender11/EC327-Boids/README.md

 These files have two important functions:

-> std::vector<glm::mat4> BoidsToMatrices(const std::vector<Boids> &)
+> `std::vector<glm::mat4> BoidsToMatrices(const std::vector<Boids> &)`

-> void DrawInstanced(const std::vector<glm::mat4> &)
+> `void DrawInstanced(const std::vector<glm::mat4> &)`

-The first function, BoidsToMatrices takes in a vector of boids objects, loops through each of them, and extracts each of their position and heading values (which need to be of type glm::vec3).
+The first function, `BoidsToMatrices`, takes in a vector of boids objects, loops through each of them, and extracts each of their position and heading values (which need to be of type `glm::vec3`).

-Those values are then added to a 4x4 matrix (of type glm::mat4).
+Those values are then added to a 4x4 matrix (of type `glm::mat4`).
 This is the most basic form so if we want to add colors or other characteristics that would need visualization, I would probably need to increase the size of this matrix.

-It then returns a vector (of type std::vector<glm::mat4>) that contains the relevant information of all boids objects.
+It then returns a vector (of type `std::vector<glm::mat4>`) that contains the relevant information of all boids objects.

-The second function, DrawInstanced, draws all the boids from the vector returned by the first function.
+The second function, `DrawInstanced`, draws all the boids from the vector returned by the first function.
 I did it this way because it's much more efficient than having each object draw itself like we did in PA3.